Artistic Intelligence: A Diffusion-Based Framework for High-Fidelity Landscape Painting Synthesis: Proposed Method

 \section{Proposed Method}

-To address the above issues, LPGen has been developed to generate landscape paintings from photos.
-This section provides a comprehensive introduction to LPGen, detailing an overview of the model, the image structure controller, which manages the composition of the generated image, and the style controller, which dictates the painting style of the resulting image.
+To address the above issues, LPGen has been developed to generate landscape paintings from canny image and structure image.
+This section provides an overview of the framework, the structure controller, which manages the structure of the generated image, and the style controller, which dictates the painting style of the resulting image.